ShaharNaveh/ShaharNaveh.github.io/content/blog/painless-git-ssh-setup/index.md

 - [Gitlab](https://docs.gitlab.com/ee/user/ssh.html#add-an-ssh-key-to-your-gitlab-account)

 {{< callout type="warning" >}}
-If your provider does not appear here, please refer to their official documentation.
+If your provider is not listed, please refer to their official documentation.
 {{< /callout >}}

-They might be a bit different but they all are following the same steps:
+They generally follow these steps:

 {{% steps %}}